sebasmonia/tfsmacs/README.md

 seems to be much faster than calling the command each time, _except on the first call_.

 Retrieving file contents for diffs is synchronous, so those operations will block Emacs.
 Alternatives are being evaluated, and suggestions are welcomed.

 ## TODO

 * The "changeset" command allows updating information, currently unsupported
 * Shelveset operations (create shelve/unshelve/shelve details)
+* Revisit synchronous code to download files.
+An alternative suggested was to have a timeout of 0.1/0.2 seconds before assuming the output is completed.

 ## Special thanks